-On the way, we stopped and refilled our water bottle.
-It was the first time we got to see a machine which was not only free to use, but also to offer both plain and sparkling water!
+On the way, we stopped and refilled our water bottles.
+It was the first time we got to see a machine that was not only free to use but also offered both plain and sparkling water!

 Just a bit farther we came across Pizzarium Bonci.
 It was a small and very busy place, offering pizza a tavola (pizza by the piece), with a few high tables outside and everybody eating while standing.
 Mathieu was dreaming of a nice terrace, where we could also get some good red wine, but, most importantly, where we could sit.
 Oh, well.